open/close all folders

 - Fullmetal Alchemist: Discussed Trope when Riza tells Roy that she is willing to keep her word and shoot him if there is no other option, but then she'll kill herself too as she sees no point in living without him.

 - Elsa murdered her handler Lauro and then killed herself because she felt that he could never love her the way she did him, and he actually treated her like shit.

 - Neon Genesis Evangelion

 - Attempted by Asuka's mother Kyouko, except the "Asuka" that was murdered was the rag doll that Kyouko thought to be Asuka.
-It's not clear whether Asuka's more angry that her mother committed suicide or that she didn't get to die along with her.
+It's not clear whether Asuka's more angry that her mother committed suicide or that she didn't get to die along with her mother.

 - Naoko Akagi also may have killed herself after murdering Rei Mark I, via throwing herself off a platform (or so Fuyutsuki remembers in flashback—he specifically mentions her suicide in the manga).
 Though it's also possible (in both the anime and the manga) that Gendo was the culprit.

 - Attempted at the end of Scrapped Princess.
 Prince Forsynth stabs Pacifica and then himself.